Poulpes/onboarding/readme.md

 Here is a couple of topics related to our daily organisation and life.

 ### What am I gonna work on ?
-When it comes to planning, we're trying to optimise  :
+When it comes to planning, we're deciding the "who's gonna work on what" by trying to optimise various factors:
+- **Availability**
+	We're trying to

 - the level of availability of everyone's in the team
 - the opportunity to work from A to Z on a project
 - the level of skills required